michaelbaluja/LyricalAnalysis/README.md

 # Pyrical Analysis

-PyricalAnalysis is a python library combining aspects of the nltk package and LyricsGenius python-based genius.com api package to allow users to view sentiment breakdown for their favorite artists, albums, and songs.
+PyricalAnalysis is a python library combining aspects of the nltk package and LyricsGenius python-based genius.com api package to allow users to view the sentiment breakdown for the lyrics of their favorite artists and songs.

 ## Installation